Smile (Katy Perry album): Background and conception

-Katy Perry stated she was struggling with situational depression in 2017, following the underperformance of her fifth studio album Witness, public criticism of her, and breakup with then-boyfriend and current fiancé Orlando Bloom; she conceived Smile during this period.
+Katy Perry stated she was struggling with situational depression in 2017, following the underperformance of her fifth studio album Witness, public criticism of her, and breakup with then-boyfriend Orlando Bloom; she conceived Smile during this period.
 In March 2018, Ian Kirkpatrick announced he had worked with Perry on new music.
 In an interview with The Fader, he stated: "We did a couple of days and she is amazing."
 He further stated that working with Perry was "someone I've wanted to work with my whole life, and she was literally the most normal, no-ego person."
-In 2019, she released the singles "Never Really Over", "Harleys in Hawaii" and "Small Talk".
+In 2019, she released the singles "Never Really Over", "Small Talk" and "Harleys in Hawaii".